cedadev/nlds/docs/source/system-status.rst

 |

-We get the number of consumers that should be online by using the requests.get API which returns a response containing a dictionary of all consumers in a specific microservice this is counted and used as the total consumers.
+We get the number of consumers that should be online by using the requests python package which returns a response containing a dictionary of all consumers in a specific microservice this is counted and used as the total consumers.